 Personality of Long haired GSD

-Long haired German shepherds are both playful and intelligent.
+Long-haired German shepherds are both playful and intelligent.
 They are wonderful companions and family pets that will provide dog owners with many years of protection and happiness.
-They are often employed as police dogs because of their patience, quick-thinking, and keen observation skills.
+They are often employed as police dogs because of their patience, quick thinking, and keen observation skills.

-Long haired german shepherd temperament
+Long haired German shepherd temperament

-The long haired GSD has a better temperament compared to the standard German Shepherd.
-Although the standard GSD does not have a bad temperament, the long haired has an even better one.
+The long-haired GSD has a better temperament compared to the standard German Shepherd.
+Although the standard GSD does not have a bad temperament, the long-haired has an even better one.

 They do not require an enormous amount of daily exercise, but they certainly are not the ideal breed for apartment dwellers or people who live alone and work long hours.
 German Shepherds thrive on activity; a gentle walk around the block a couple of times a day won’t cut it for your high-energy pooch.

-German Shepherds have been trained to do many different things, from complicated tricks, carting and weight pulling, to a guide, service or therapy dog.
+German Shepherds have been trained to do many different things, from complicated tricks, carting, and weight pulling, to a guide, service, or therapy dog.
 Well socialized long coated German Shepherd Dogs are easier to introduce to new people and situations and make a more stable companion.